Filter by Subcategory

 https://www.wvncc.edu/other-information/non-discrimination-statement/35

-EMT Basic - Fall 2025 (New Martinsville Campus)
+EMT Basic Bootcamp - Summer 2026 (Weirton Campus)

-There is a $25 registration fee that is refundable if you are qualified for Full financial aid, or drop the class.
+The $25 deposit is refundable if you are approved for financial aid or other fundin that covers the full cost of the program.
 Total cost of the program is $900.

 Please note these dates for class/lab:

-* Additional classes including labs may be scheduled for a Saturday if necessary, information will be given out the first day of class in the Syllabus.
+* Additional classes including labs may be scheduled for a Friday or Saturday if necessary, information will be given out the first day of class in the Syllabus.

 If you are interested in the medical field and helping people, you might consider becoming an emergency medical technician.
 These healthcare professionals provide immediate assistance to patients in emergencies before bringing them to a doctor's care.